worldbank/wbplot/README.md

   geom_xyz()
 ```

+TODO: what does the theme do without a set `chartType`?

-The theme has some specific styling for certain chart types.
+The theme has some specific style settings for certain chart types.

 With `chartType = "line"`, the vertical grid lines, the X axis title and the Y axis title are removed.
 If you do need the Y axis title, you can add it with `addYAxisTitle = TRUE`.